Mirch: Plot

 This story is set in medieval times in Rajput Kingdom.
-Raja Nirgun Singh(Prem Chopra), at the ripe old age of 70, has a young wife Lavni(Konkana Sen).
-Lavni is not satisfied with this marriage and discusses this with her maid Kesara(Ila Arun).
+Raja Nirgun Singh (Prem Chopra), aged 70, has a young wife Lavni (Konkana Sen).
+Lavni is not satisfied with this marriage and discusses this with her maid Kesara (Ila Arun).
 Kesara tells her that it is not uncommon for queens to ask for "services" from young and reliable subjects.
-Lavni tells her that she likes Chandresh(Arunoday Singh), who is one of the King's subjects and is a close friend of the King.
+Lavni tells her that she likes Chandresh (Arunoday Singh), who is one of the King's subjects and is a close friend of the King.
 Kesara passes on the message to Chandresh, who refuses it saying he cannot do this because this would be cheating on the king (he cannot tell the king about the queen's advances either as this would mean a death sentence).
 Kesara tells him that he shall be rewarded very generously by the Queen.
 On hearing this, Chandresh says that he is agreeable but he has a few conditions and shall reveal them one by one.
 All these conditions require completion of seemingly impossible tasks which he puts forward just to deter the Queen.
-But Lavni completes these tasks(from plucking the tooth of the king to getting rid of the king's pet cat).
+But Lavni completes these tasks (from plucking the tooth of the king to getting rid of the king's pet cat).
 He sees the Queen's desperation and places one last task, that whatever "happens" must happen in front of the King.
 The Queen says yes to this one as well.

 One night the king and queen are sitting in the garden.
 Chandresh walks in and the queen asks him to fetch fruit from the tree in the garden.
 Chandresh climbs the tree and comes down asking for apology.
 The king asks him for what he saw, Chandresh replied that he saw the king and queen in sexual embrace.
 The queen rejects that claim angrily, saying that this is something that has never ever happened, leave alone now (humiliating the king in the process).
 Chandresh says that, even then, his vision *can* still happen, if the tree is possessed by a spirit.
 Lavni dismisses that as a fairy tale, and instigates the king to verify this for himself.
 The old King, now with mixed feelings of embarrassment and anger, climbs the tree.
 Being old and frail, he climbs up with some difficulty and then gets stuck on top of the tree and can not easily come down.
 Meanwhile, Chandresh and Lavni down below get into a sexual embrace.

 The king sees them in the act from up on the tree but is still unable to climb down the tree.
 When the king does eventually manage to come down, he sees the queen and Chandresh are fully dressed and sitting normally as if nothing had happened.
 The king is convinced that the sexual embrace he saw was just an unreal vision and orders the tree to be cut down, declaring it possessed.